saturnism/spring-on-gcp-gitbook/getting-started/helloworld/compute-engine.md

 ```

 {% hint style="info" %}
-If it was your first time connecting to the VM, it will automatically prompt you to generate a new SSH key.
+If this is your first time connecting to the VM, it will automatically prompt you to generate a new SSH key.
 {% endhint %}

 ### SSH to VM